"…summoning the spirits of Gillian Welch's 'Revelator' or Ryan Adams' 'Heartbreaker".

 Chris Pureka is an internationally acclaimed singer-songwriter based in Portland, Oregon.
 Her elegant emotionality as a vocalist and her flair as a lyricist have garnered her favorable comparisons to Chan Marshall, Bruce Springsteen, and Patty Griffin.
 Over many years of touring on both sides of the Atlantic, she has shared the stage with such diverse and esteemed artists as The Lumineers, Gregory Alan Isakov, The Cowboy Junkies, Haley Heynderickx, and Ani DiFranco.
 She has had her songs featured on such television shows as Brothers and Sisters and Shameless, as well as a song featured in the Sundance featured indie film, The Royal Road.
 The Longest Year is Pureka’s 8th release.

-The Longest Year comes out Fri, Dec.
-3rd on Sad Rabbits Records and will be available on all streaming platforms.
-Pureka will be touring in the NW and NE in December in support of the album.
+The Longest Year was released Fri, Dec.
+3rd 2021 on Sad Rabbits Records and is available on all streaming platforms.

 For questions please contact: firstname.lastname@example.org